radhakrishnan-s/Blog_post/README.md

 -The main view has the list of blogs which already existed

--If you want to have a look on the existing content, you need to click on the particular content and the content will be displayed.
+-If you want to have a look on the existing content, you need to click on view the content link on the particular content and the content will be displayed.

 -New blog content can be added through the Add new blog link